Dalai Lama Says Female Successor Would Have To Be Attractive

 The Dalai Lama, widely considered one of the most spiritually enlightened people in the world, has said that if his successor were female, she would have to be attractive.
-This statement was made during a recent interview with the BBC but as The Independent reports, it’s a reiteration of a view that he expressed in 2015.
-During that interview, he said that a female Dalai Lama should be good looking or she wouldn’t be of “much use.”
+This statement was made during a recent interview with the BBC, but as The Independent reports, it’s a reiteration of a view that he expressed in 2015.
+During that interview, he said that a female Dalai Lama should be good-looking or she wouldn’t be of “much use.”

 “If female Dalai Lama comes, then she should be more attractive,” he said to BBC South Asia correspondent, Rajini Vaidyanathan.